-Level 2 Water Restrictions are now in place due to the ongoing drought and falling supply levels in Sydney’s dams.
+Level 1 Water Restrictions are now in place following the recent rain that has been received across the Sydney Metropolitan Area.
 The restrictions apply to everyone, residents and businesses, in Sydney, the Blue Mountains and the Illawarra.

 Council has applied for a number of exemptions, to ensure our vital services remain up and running for our residents and visitors.
 Local residents and businesses may also apply for exemptions in certain circumstances by contacting Sydney Water directly.